MCV-2021-M1-Project/Team7/W3/README.md

 query_set, -q: Name of the query set we want to use.
 If -all is given this argument doesn't matter because the code
                will run for all query sets in the given mode.
-Default: qsd1_w1
+Default: "qsd1_w3"

 color_space, -cs:  Name of the color space we want to use.
 If -all is given this argument doesn't matter because
                    the code will run for all color spaces in the given mode.
-Default: LAB
+Default: "LAB"
 Arguments: RGB, HSB, LAB, YCRCB

 desc_method, -dm: Which descriptors are going to be used?
 If multiple, should be given with commas and
                   there shouldn't be space between commas If -all_desc_methods or -all is given this argument doesn't matter because the code will run for all descriptor methods in the given mode.
-Default: 3d
+Default: "3d"
 Arguments: At least one from [1d, 3d, DCT, LBP, text]

 color_distance_metric, -cdm: Name of the distance metric we want to use for color based histograms.
                              If -all_desc_methods or -all is given this argument doesn't matter because the code will run for all distance metrics in the given mode.
-Default: hellinger
+Default: "hellinger"
 Arguments: cosine, manhattan, euclidean, intersect, kl_div, bhattacharyya, hellinger, chisqr, correlation

 text_distance_metric, -tdm:  Name of the distance metric we want to use for text based descriptors.
                              If -all_desc_methods or -all is given this argument doesn't matter because the code will run for all distance metrics in the given mode.
-Default: jaccard
+Default: "jaccard"
 Arguments: cosine_text, jaccard, hamming, levenshtein

 texture_distance_metric, -tudm: Name of the distance metric we want to use for texture based descriptors.
                                 If -all_desc_methods or -all is given this argument doesn't matter because the code will run for all distance metrics in the given mode.
-Default: cosine
+Default: "cosine"
 Arguments: cosine, manhattan, euclidean, intersect, kl_div, bhattacharyya, hellinger, chisqr, correlation